adenizgelir0/formula1/README.md

 # formula1
-Finds the polynomial that fits to the given number series.
+Finds the polynomial that fits to the given number sequence.